la2050/archive/_projects/2016/providing-quality-job-access-to-untapped-teens-and-young-adults.md

   - Publicity/awareness
   - 'Education/training '
   - Network/relationship support
+project_description: >-
+  Knit Marketing has been in operation since June 2016.
+We have hired two interns from View Park High School and are consistently managing social media accounts for 2 monthly clients and supporting 2 additional small business clients with short term projects.
+Knit Marketing is expanding and aims to create a sustainable business that will be able to hire and train at least 6 youth employees this year, and double the number of employees each year thereafter.
 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Student
   education pipeline","Youth unemployment and underemployment"]